PRO-2684/pURLfy-rules/README.md

 ## 🎉 Acknowledgments

+- Thanks to [Tarnhelm](https://tarnhelm.project.ac.cn/) for providing some rules.
-- Thanks to [this script](https://greasyfork.org/scripts/412612) on GreasyFork for providing some rules for pURLfy.
+- Thanks to [this script](https://greasyfork.org/scripts/412612) on GreasyFork for providing some rules.
-- Thanks to [LinkHelper](https://github.com/oneNorth7/LinkHelper) for providing some rules for pURLfy.
+- Thanks to [LinkHelper](https://github.com/oneNorth7/LinkHelper) for providing some rules.
 - Thanks to [SearXNG](https://github.com/searxng/searxng/blob/f1a148f53e9fbd10e95baa442b40327732259f25/searx/engines/bing.py#L148) for providing Bing's purification rule.